NuevoFoundation/workshops/content/english/linux-basics/activity-7.md

 #### LESS

 `less` is a command helpful for going back and forth through sections of a file.
 It work similarly to more, but you use the up and down arrow keys to move from one section of the file to the next.
+The way to exit is by pressing 'q'.
 The format is: `less [filename]`

 [Image of less of the file without the command]